 Who I’ve worked for

 Coastal Carolina University – currently serving as the graduate program manager for the Wall College of Business overseeing the recruitment, marketing and administration of our MBA program.
-I also serve as adjunct faculty instructor for undergraduate and graduate courses in management and marketing.
+I also serve as Lecturer of Marketing for undergraduate and graduate courses the College of Business.